-No changes were made or planned for objectives outlined in the 2019-2023 Con Plan or the 2020 AAP.
+No changes were made or planned for objectives outlined in the 2019-2023 Con Plan or the 2021 AAP.

 The Kingston Local Development Corporation (KLDC) manages the City's Section 108 fund.
-No new loans have been made and the KLDC is in repayment of current permanent financing
+No new loans have been made and the KLDC has repiad financial obligation to HUD via a defeasence account.